jberesford-fe/tiDML/README.md

 The goal of tiDML is twofold:

-1. Simple first pass: provide a straightforward way to run Double Machine Learning (DML) in R. Users only need to specify their data, a formula, and a model type (e.g. random forest, xgboost etc).
+1. Simple first pass: provide a straightforward way to run Double Machine Learning (DML) in R. Users only need to specify their data, a formula, and a model type as string (e.g. random forest, xgboost etc).
 Defaults are set to sensible values, so it’s a quick first pass to ask: “do my OLS results change materially under DML?”

 2. Full control of both stages, in a tidymodels setting: offers a flexible framework for users who want to define and examine both stages of the DML process.
 First- and second-stage models can be defined as parsnip models, preprocessing can be handled through workflows, and these custom nuisance models can be slotted in easily to the DML function.